From differential equation solvers to accelerated first-order methods for convex optimization: Nesterov Accelerated Gradient Flow

-which gives the decay rate $O(\tau^{-2})$ and coincides with the prevailing ODE model derived in \cite{Su;Boyd;Candes:2016differential}.
+which gives the decay rate $O(\tau^{-2})$ and coincides with the prevailing ODE model \eqref{eq:Su2015-ode} derived in~\cite{Su;Boyd;Candes:2016differential}.

-\subsection{An implicit scheme}
+\section{An Implicit Scheme}

-Exponential decay can be established for an implicit discretization solving \eqref{eq:ode-sys-NAG}, which is more or less straightforward since many techniques can be inherit from the continuous case.
-On the other hand, implicit schemes require efficient solvers and are not practical sometimes.
-They are presented here to bridge the analysis from the continuous level to explicit schemes.
+Exponential decay of an implicit discretization for solving \eqref{eq:ode-sys-NAG} can be established, which is more or less straightforward since one can easily follow the proof from the continuous problem.
+However, the implicit scheme requires efficient solver or proximal calculation and may not be practical sometimes.
+It is presented here to bridge the analysis from the continuous level to semi-implicit and explicit schemes.

 Consider the following implicit scheme